can3p/cl-journal/README.md

 # Livejournal.com / Dreamwidth.org client written in common lisp

+## The project is not dead, it's feature complete :D

 The general idea is that I don't wont to write my posts in any web interface, vim is just fine for these purposes!
 Moreover, the best workflow would by similar to the one we get with the help of static site generators - git repo